 “She went out to live in the desert and I didn’t see her again until after I had become a porter.
 Because she’s a bit on the abrasive side, she had trouble finding a wife, but eventually she married an Outerlander.”

 Kanna did pause then.
-She stared at Goda’s face without asking the next obvious question, because she realized just before voicing it that she wasn’t entirely certain that she wanted to know.
+She stared at Goda’s face without asking the next obvious question, because she realized just before voicing it that maybe she didn’t want to know after all.

 But then she knew without asking.